lisandrogallo/kippo-configuration/README.md

 Also, it could be useful to configure default INPUT chain policy to **DROP** and accept connections only from specific sources based in geolocation.
 Using the service at **IP2Location** (http://www.ip2location.com/blockvisitorsbycountry.aspx) you can select a country and export the IPv4/IPv6 rules to use with iptables.

-On this repo I included a **/etc/iptables/rules.v4** file including Argentina's IP address ranges to be used with the **iptables-persistent** package previously installed.
+On this repo I included a **/etc/iptables/rules.v4** file containing Argentina's IP address ranges to be used with the **iptables-persistent** package previously installed.

 ## Install and configure Kippo